decebal/retool-gql-api/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this code with proper attribution.

 This README provides a comprehensive introduction and setup guide for your repository, making it easy for others to understand and contribute.
 Adjust each section as needed to fit your specific project!

-# TODO:

-6. Retool Configuration

-Set up Retool views for Admin and Supplier roles:

-	•	Admin View:
-	•	Use GraphQL query for orders and products.
-	•	Provide fields to add new orders (limited to Admin role).
-	•	Supplier View:
-	•	Use GraphQL mutations to update deliveryTime and deliveryStatus for products (limited to Supplier role).